 The Maryland State Bar Association (“MSBA”) is excited to have its members share their knowledge and expertise through a variety of vehicles, including articles for its publications, tools & resources for its website, and as faculty for CLE programs.
+Demonstrate your mastery of an area of the law, showcasing the expertise in matters your clients, colleagues and firm can count on.
 MSBA members can now submit their ideas for articles, whitepapers, books or programs through a single portal all year round.
 Please complete the form below, and the appropriate MSBA staff and/or committee will review your proposal and contact you regarding next steps.*

 * By accepting your proposal, the MSBA is not guaranteeing that your content will be selected for its publications, website or events.
 Please include as much information as possible in the form about your proposed content, and include relevant attachments, so that we can better consider your content proposal.

 The MSBA accepts proposals for Whitepapers/Tools & Resources/Books aimed at providing practical substantive content in discrete practice areas or for discrete sectors of the profession (i.e. litigators, transactional attorneys, in-house/corporate counsel).
 Proposals are accepted on a year-round and rolling basis across all practice areas and sectors of the legal profession.
 Examples of Tools & Resources include, but are not limited to: templates, checklists, samples, and tip sheets.